 From prison, during the 2nd Anglo-Sikh, Jindan supported the rebellion with a hidden crore of rupees to pay the troops.
 But her letters were intercepted and the funds confiscated!
-Then in April 1849, she escaped from Chunar, trekking 800 miles to Nepal for refuge.
-While Duleep, living under tight restrictions, was escorted to the British cantonment of Fatehgarh, and 4 years later was exiled to Great Britain.
-Mother and son were not to meet for 13 years, when, after diligent spying and rigorous interception of letters, the government finally permitted Duleep to meet his mother in Calcutta.
+Then in April 1849, she escaped from Chunar trekking 800 miles to Nepal for refuge.
+Living under tight restrictions, Duleep was escorted to the British cantonment of Fatehgarh, and 4 years later he was exiled to Great Britain.
+Mother and son were not to meet for 13 years, when after diligent spying and rigorous interception of letters, the government finally permitted Duleep to meet his mother in Calcutta.

-'Let us give the Chinese a good thrashing,' declared Palmeston in 1840, sanctioning the 1st Opium War.
-By 1861 the 2nd Chinese Opium War had ended, and Sikh troops were returning home through Calcutta.
-When word passed that the deposed son of Ranjit Singh was in the city, thousands flocked to Spence's Hotel.
-The Sikhs were so demonstrative in their joy that the British officials became exceedingly alarmed.
-They were so afraid of renewed rebellion that they wanted Jindan out of India, even offering the return of her jewels as an incentive.
-In London, hearing that she was half blind from years of tears and convinced that she was no longer a threat, gave permission for Rani Jindan to travel to Britain.
-They requested Duleep forgo his tiger shoot and return to England with the Rani on the very next steamer!
+The 2nd Chinese Opium War had ended, and Sikh troops were returning home through Calcutta.
+When word passed that the deposed Sovereign son of Ranjit Singh was in the city, thousands flocked to Spence's Hotel.
+They were so demonstrative in their joy, that the British officials became exceedingly alarmed.
+Afraid of renewed rebellion, they wanted Jindan out of India, offering the return of her jewels as incentive.
+London, hearing that she was half blind, from years of tears, and convinced she was no longer a threat, gave permission for Rani Jindan to travel to Britain.
+They requested Duleep forgo his tiger shoot and return to England with his mother... on the very next steamer!

-Lady Login's Recollections, Court Life and Camp Life 1820-1904:
+'Lady Login's Recollections, Court Life and Camp Life 1820-1904':

-'It was with some natural curiosity, awe, and trepidation that I looked forward to my first interview with the woman who had wielded such power in India.
-The stories told in those days of her beauty, her talent for diplomacy, her strength of will were as universal as the Great Dowager Empress of China.
-Therefore, it was with a sense of compassion and disillusionment when escorted by attendants into heavily curtained semi-darkness, I found a half-blind woman, huddled on a heap of cushions on the floor.
-With health broken, her beauty vanished: it was hard to believe in her former charms of person and conversation.
-Yet the moment she grew interested in a subject, through the torpor of advanced years, revealed the shrewd and plotting brain of she who had once been known as The Messalina of the Punjab'...(Login, Lena Campbell, Lady, 1820-1904 by Login, Edith Dalhousie) https://archive.org/details/ladyloginsrecoll00logirich
+'It was with some natural curiosity, awe and trepidation that I looked forward to my first interview with the woman who had wielded such power in India.
+The stories told in those days of her beauty, her talent for diplomacy, her strength of will, were as universal as the Great Dowager Empress of China.
+Therefore, it was with a sense of compassion and disillusionment when escorted by attendants into heavily curtained semi-darkness, I found a half blind woman, huddled on a heap of cushions on the floor.
+With health broken, her beauty vanished, it was hard to believe in her former charms of person and conversation.
+Yet the moment she grew interested in a subject, through the torpor of advanced years, revealed the shrewd and plotting brain of she who had once been known as The Messalina of the Punjab....

+1Login, Lena Campbell, Lady, 1820-1904; by Login, Edith Dalhousie https://archive.org/details/ladyloginsrecoll00logirich

 The Maharani did not want to be separated from her son, living with him at his rented Mulgrave Castle.
 Login did not think it wise for Duleep to spend so much time with his mother: 'Our only hope of saving him was to get him to live apart from her.'
-So suitable arrangements were made with an English lady to look after the Rani at Abington House, Lancaster Gate, Kensington.
+So suitable arrangements were made with an English lady to look after the Rani at Abington House, in Lancaster Gate Kensington.

-Mulgrave Castle, Yorkshire, England
+Mulgrave Castle, Yorkshire England